JCWoodworker/woodworkers-companion/PRIVACY_POLICY.md

 ## Permissions

-The Woodworker's Companion may request the following Android/iOS permissions:
+The Woodworker's Companion requests the following permissions:

+### Android Permissions

+- **INTERNET**: Required for app functionality (though no data is transmitted to servers)
+- **READ_EXTERNAL_STORAGE**: To access and save your local data files
+- **WRITE_EXTERNAL_STORAGE**: To save your project and inventory data locally on your device
+- **CAMERA**: Optional.
+Only used if you choose to attach photos to inventory items or projects.
+This feature is currently disabled by default and only available in Professional mode settings.
+- **VIBRATE**: To provide haptic feedback when you interact with the app (can be disabled in settings)
+- **SYSTEM_ALERT_WINDOW**: For development mode only (not used in production builds)

-### Current Permissions:
+### iOS Permissions

-- **Storage/Files**: To save and load your project and inventory data locally on your device
+- **Storage**: To save and load your project and inventory data locally on your device

-### Future Permissions (if features are enabled):
-- **Camera**: To attach photos to inventory items or projects (optional, only if you use photo features)
+- **Camera** (optional): To attach photos to inventory items or projects (only if you enable photo features)
-- **Photo Library**: To select existing photos from your device (optional)
+- **Photo Library** (optional): To select existing photos from your device (only if you enable photo features)

+### How Permissions Are Used

+**Camera Permission**:

+- Only requested when you explicitly try to add a photo to an inventory item
+- You can use the app fully without ever granting camera permission
+- Camera access is completely optional
+- No photos are uploaded to servers - they stay on your device
+- This feature is disabled by default in Hobbyist mode

+**Storage Permissions**:

+- Required to save your work locally on your device
+- All data stays on your device
+- No data is sent to external servers

+**Vibrate Permission**:

+- Provides haptic feedback for button presses
+- Enhances user experience
+- Can be disabled in Settings

-**Important**: All permissions are optional and only requested when you use specific features.
-The core functionality works without any special permissions.
+**Important**: All camera and photo permissions are optional.
+The core functionality (calculators, project management, inventory) works without any camera access.
+Permissions are only requested when you use specific features.

 ## Children's Privacy